 Small Business Rate Relief (SBRR) allows small businesses to reduce the business rates they pay.

 Applying for small business rate relief is simple – you do not need to pay for professional help.
-Simply print, complete and return the form below:
+Simply complete the online form below.

 Go to GOV.UK: Business rates relief to find out more.